cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     Simulation ID: 9f15b93c-9ab2-49bb-a14f-fef872e64ce8

-Adding Implementation Logic
+Add Implementation Logic
 -----------------------------

-The goal of a storage facility is to ask for material up to some limit, store it for some amount of time, and then send it on to any interested parties.
+The goal of a storage facility is to ask for material up to some limit, store it for an amount of time, and then send it on to any interested parties.
 This can be implemented in Cyclus by utilizing the Toolkit objects stated above.
+The buy and sell policies will automatically fill and empty the input and output buffers, respectively.
 A concept of material flow through the facility is shown below.

 .. figure:: storage_diagram.svg
     :width: 75 %